Palaio Faliro: History

 Throughout the period of Frankish rule, which followed the Roman-Byzantine empire, Athens was confined within the late Roman walls, and the area beyond became a wasteland.

 In the Ottoman period, the port was known as Porto Vecchio (old port) and its harbour was located near the church of St. George, once a chapel dedicated to St. Nicholas.
 The harbour also had the name Skala of St. Nicholas.
 In 1674 the English Consul in Athens, Jean Giraud, called this location "Three Towers" or Tripyrgi, a place-name that was retained into the 19th century.
 Most likely the name was created in medieval times because of the presence of ancient ruins in this area.

 The Battle of Phaleron took place in May 1827 as part of an ill-fated action to relieve the Greeks besieged in the Acropolis during the Greek War of Independence.
 Greek troops landed around the Three Towers area and advanced on the Acropolis but the expedition ended in disaster and the fortress capitulated in June.

 The area came to be known as old Phaleron in the later 19th century, following the development of the settlement of Neo Phaleron in 1850–1860, now a suburb of Piraeus.
 Before 1920 old Phaleron was a small seaside village where the houses were few and between which there were long stretches of wheat, barley and oats as well as many vineyards.
 Some of the men were fishermen, but most were farmers, shepherds and stock breeders.
 In 1883 the first public transport connecting old Phaleron with Athens was inaugurated, a horse-drawn tram line.
 In 1890 steam trams were introduced and it was later electrified.

 In the western 'Delta' area a sea plane airport was started in August 1926, with the first international route Brindisi - Faliro - Istanbul.
 In the 20th century there was a rapid growth in population, reflected in upgrades in municipal government (see below).

 Many Greeks from Istanbul (Constantinople) came to live in Palaio Faliro, especially after 1974, and now form a very active and prominent community.

 In January 2005, a 1.8-meter-tall marble torso of a young man was found in the Pikrodafni streambed at the intersections of Pikrodafnis and Dimokratias Streets.
 The statue dates back to the 1st century A.D. and was a copy of a 4th-century B.C. classical original that may depict Apollo Lykeios.
 It was said the statue could have been recently discovered by builders during construction work and dumped in the streambed for fear archaeologists might stop the works if alerted to the find.

 During the 2000s, especially during the Summer Olympics 2004, Palaio Faliro saw major improvements in its infrastructure, such as the establishment of the Tram Line 3 that serves the southern coastal area of Athens.

-A waterfront parkland area is being created at the Faliro Delta, named Aenaon, with an expected completion date of 2028.
+A waterfront parkland area is being created at the Faliro Delta, named Aenaon Park, with an expected completion date of 2028.